FelixKratz/SketchyBar/README.md

 shell scripts and want to make their statusbar show exactly the information they need for their workflow.

 The configuration of the bar takes place in a confiuration file where almost everything can be configured.
-Bascially, the bar itself is a rectangle that can hold arbitrarily many *items* and *components*, which can be configured to do awesome stuff.
+Bascially, the bar itself is a rectangle that can hold arbitrarily many *items*, which can be configured to do awesome stuff.
 An *item* will occupy a space in the bar and can be equipped to show an *icon* and a *label*.
 The *icon* and *label* can be changed through
 *scripts* that can be attached to the *item*.
-It is also possible to *subscribe* and *item* to certain *events* for their *script* execution action, which makes very powerful items possible.
+It is also possible to *subscribe* an *item* to certain *events* for their *script* execution action, which makes very powerful items possible.
 Additionally, an *item* can be assigned a *click_script*, which executes on a mouse click.
 Furthermore, an *item* can be assigned to mission control spaces or displays, such that they only show on a certain space or display, which makes multi-desktop configuration of the bar possible and opens the possibility to create individualized bar configuration on a per display and per space level.